Nosebleed

 Causes of a nosebleed

-The inside of the nose is delicate and nosebleeds happen when it's damaged.
+The inside of the nose is easy to damage and that's when nosebleeds happen.
 This can be caused by:

 Nosebleeds that need medical attention can come from deeper inside the nose and usually affect adults.
 They can be caused by: